davidcalhoun/tle.js/README.md

 ->
 {
-  // satellite compass heading from observer in degrees
+  // satellite compass heading from observer in degrees (0 = north, 180 = south)
   azimuth: 294.5780478624994,

   // satellite elevation from observer in degrees (90 is directly overhead)